solo-io/supergloo/docs/content/reference/cli/meshctl_debug.md

 * [meshctl](../meshctl)	 - The Command Line Interface for managing Gloo Mesh.
 * [meshctl debug report](../meshctl_debug_report)	 - meshctl debug report selectively captures cluster information and logs into an archive to help diagnose problems.
-* [meshctl debug snapshot](../meshctl_debug_snapshot)	 - Input and Output snapshots for the discovery and networking pod.
+* [meshctl debug snapshot](../meshctl_debug_snapshot)	 - Input and Output snapshots for the discovery and networking pods.
 Requires jq to be installed if the --json flag is not being used.